aruntamilarasu123/Database-for-Zen-class-programme/Readme.md

 ---

 ## ⚙ Running Queries on the Imported Database
-- Once the database is successfully imported, you can use the following sample queries **./queries.txt** to interact with the data:
+- Once the database is successfully imported, you can use the following sample queries to interact with the data:`https://github.com/aruntamilarasu123/Database-for-Zen-class-programme/blob/main/queries.txt`

 ---